miichaelleon/lexical-syntax-analyzer/README.md

 - **`cooke_parser`** - the syntax parser.
 Reuses the scanning logic and a recursive-descent strategy to verify that a program conforms to the grammar, reporting the first syntax error if one exists.

-- Source files use the `.dc` extension, named after Daniel Cooke.
+- Source files use the `.dc` extension, named after Daniel Cooke, a Texas Tech University professor who designed SequenceL.

 ## The Cooke Language